 Just about all animals start off small when they’re born, and grow to be a lot bigger — not just us humans, but all the birds, reptiles, fish and other critters out there.
-So our friend Libby O. asked us, how tall are baby penguins compared to their moms and dads? (and gave us an awesome penguin drawing, too!)
-It turns out this is an excellent question, because baby penguins are the smallest of all baby birds compared to the size of their parents.
-The biggest penguin, the emperor penguin, stands around 4 feet tall, while its babies are just 6 inches tall — and the eggs weigh only about 1/50th of their parents’ weight.
-Even for smaller types of penguins, the egg weighs only about 1/30th as much as the mom.
-Of course, it’s hard to track these things: while the male emperor penguin can weigh up to 100 pounds, he loses about 25 pounds while sitting on the eggs to keep them warm.
-Still, let’s hope he moves out of the way when the chick starts to chip its way out!
+So our friend Libby O. asked us, how tall are baby penguins compared to their moms and dads? (along with an awesome penguin drawing!)
+It turns out baby penguins are the smallest of all baby birds compared to the size of their parents.
+The biggest penguin, the emperor penguin, stands around 4 feet tall, while its babies are just 6 inches tall!
+The eggs weigh only about 1/50th of their parents’ weight.
+Even for smaller penguin types, the egg weighs only about 1/30th as much as the mom.
+Let’s hope they move out of the way when the chick wants to chip its way out!

 Wee ones: Who’s shorter, a 5-inch penguin chick or a 6-inch one?